-1. Prior Favorable Decisions by the Patent and Trademark Office on the Same or Substantially Identical Prior Art in Relation to the Same Patent
+1. Prior Favorable Decisions by the Patent and Trademark Office on the Same or Substantially Identical Prior Art in Relation to the Same Patent.

-If the Office has previously decided the same question of patentability as to a patent claim favorable to the patent owner based on the same or substantially identical prior art patents or printed publications it is unlikely that "a substantial new question of patentability" will be present absent a showing that material new arguments or interpretations raise "a substantial new question of patentability".
+If the Office has previously decided the same question of patentability as to a patent claim favorable to the patent owner based on the same or substantially identical prior art patents or printed publications>,< it is unlikely that "a substantial new question of patentability" will be present absent a showing that material new arguments or interpretations raise "a substantial new question of patentability".
 Material new arguments or interpretations can raise "a substantial new question of patentability" as to prior art patents or printed publications already considered by the Office.
-In this regard see Ex parte Chicago Rawhide Manufacturing Co., 223 USPQ 351 (PTO Bd.
-App.
-1984).
+In this regard see Ex parte Chicago Rawhide, 223 USPO 351 (Bd.
+Pat.
+App. & Inter., 1984) and Ex parte Gould, 231 USPQ 943, 946 (Bd.
+Pat.
+App. & Inter., 1986).
 However, the "substantial new question" requirement would generally mean that an argument presented which has been already decided by the Office as to a particular claim would not raise "a substantial new question of patentability" as to that claim.

-2. Prior Adverse Decisions by the Office on the Same or Substantially Identical Prior Art in the Same Patent
+2. Prior Adverse Decisions by the Office on the Same or Substantially Identical Prior Art in the Same Patent.